Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 - The preCOVID number of Americans expected to die from something in 2020 is 2,863,859, or 7,825/day.[4]

-- Herd immunity is achieved when 60% of the population becomes infected[5] and the virus dies for lack of new hosts.
+- Herd immunity is achieved when 60% of the population becomes infected[5] and the virus dies from lack of new hosts.

-We can use this data to generate our different COVID models, each providing elements of information that when combined, allow for an optimal prediction.
-I’m tempted to ask you to trust these models, but since we agreed to a zero-trust approach, you’re encouraged to run the numbers and make your own decision as to how best to apply each element of information into your gestalt.
+These knowns are used to generate our different COVID models, each providing elements of information that when combined, render a prediction based on the gestalt.
+I’d ask you to trust these models, but we agreed to a zero-trust approach, so you’re encouraged to run the numbers and make your own decision as to how best to apply each element of information into your gestalt.

-The current iteration of expert models each project out to August, which makes me wonder if it’s because they believe that’s when herd immunity is reached.
+The current incarnation of expert models projects out to August, which makes me wonder if they believe that’s when herd immunity is reached.
 They’re not saying, but let’s test this hypothesis and see if we can generate an estimate of our own.
 Keep in mind, achieving herd immunity is one way this crisis ends.

 Model 1: Assume CDC Data Is Correct

 While we don’t know how many people have been infected, because we haven’t tested everyone, we know how many have died.
-Given that 1.62% of the population’s been tested and 1,180,634 cases are confirmed, if the entire population were tested there’d likely be 72,869,716 confirmed cases or 22.77% of the population.
-If ~73 million Americans are currently infected, it means the chance of dying once infected is ~0.09% and the projected number of deaths when herd immunity is reached becomes 186,284, which is above the upper estimates of both the UW and Brix/Fauci projections.
-The supporting model math is provided in Table 6.1.
-While this model provides an estimate on the number of COVID deaths likely to occur by the time herd immunity is achieved, it does not provide a timeline.
+Given that 1.62% of the population’s been tested and 1,180,634 COVID cases are confirmed, if the entire population were tested there’d likely be 72,869,716 confirmed cases or 22.77% of the population.
+If ~73 million Americans are currently infected, it means the chance of dying once infected is ~0.09% and the projected number of deaths when herd immunity is reached becomes 186,284, which is above the upper UW and Brix/Fauci estimates.
+This model’s supporting math is provided in Table 6.1. and while it provides an estimate for the number of COVID deaths likely to occur by the time herd immunity is achieved, it does not provide a timeline.

 Table 6.1.
 Assuming the CDC Data is Correct.